aitoroses/floxide/docs/adrs/0029-feature-based-crate-organization.md

 We will reorganize the crate structure to use feature flags instead of separate crates for publishing.
 This approach will:

-1. Publish a single crate named `flowrs` to crates.io
+1. Publish a single crate named `floxide` to crates.io
 2. Use feature flags to enable/disable specific functionality
 3. Maintain the workspace structure for development
 4. Conditionally re-export modules based on enabled features